 In 2024, we remained focused on strengthening our market leadership by deepening our retail banking dominance, enhancing digital capabilities, and maintaining a disciplined approach to balance sheet management.
-Recognizing the need to serve an increasingly diverse customer base, we Notices Introduction Strategic Report Our Stakeholders Business Highlights Board of Directors' Report Financial Statements Other have expanded our retail footprint by launching innovative savings and investment products that encourage financial inclusion while leveraging technology to provide seamless banking services to individuals and SMEs.
+Recognizing the need to serve an increasingly diverse customer base, we have expanded our retail footprint by launching innovative savings and investment products that encourage financial inclusion while leveraging technology to provide seamless banking services to individuals and SMEs.